Shopping Cart

 Try to cool down your bunny:

-• Place a damped towel over the cage.
+• Place a dampened towel over the cage.

 • Offer your rabbit sips of water if it is able to drink.